Bin-Chen-Lab/sigatlas/README.md

 ## Usage

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to perform deconvolution for the tissues taken from liver:

 ``` r
 ## basic example code